 A friend asked me about my thoughts about being in and/or coming out of the Comfort zone (CZ).
 It inspired me to take a deeper look.

-Many people, myself included, will nudge you to go out of your CZ, to embrace the unknown, to jump into the deep end.
+Many people, myself included at times, will nudge you to go out of your CZ, to embrace the unknown, to jump into the deep end.

-On top of that, even if you wanted, it’s impossible to leave your CZ.
+Even if you really, really wanted, it’s impossible to leave your CZ.
 Going out of the CZ is an oxymoron.
 It is alive in you, stored in every fiber of your body.
 All your past experiences are woven into you, and they drive your future decisions.